SAP-samples/teched2023-DA271/exercises/ex0/README.md

-# Getting Started - Preparing your system
+# Exercise 0 - Getting Started - Preparing your system

 **Section Goal:** Load all required data & models that are the base line for the following exercises.